andvsilva/webscraping/whale-alert/README.md

 $ source runplot_counting_txo.sh
 ```

-The next step is deep look into BTC transactions ```from to``` and get the higher amount of BTC in transactions to seek and investigate if exist a significant correlaction with the BTC price.
+The next step is a deep look into BTC transactions ```from to``` and get the highest amount of BTC in transactions to seek and investigate if exist a significant correlaction with the BTC price.

 Now to get the price versus date plot, you just need to run the following command line: